 Free pressures Theresa to start with her story.
 Why was she driving?
 What was she so desperate to get away from?
 Theresa met Bill while Christmas shopping.
 She had just spent all of her money saved up from giving piano and guitar lessons when they bumped into one another in line.
 They hit it off and he asked her out on a date.
 The first date went great, and back at his place later that night, Theresa let it slip that she wrote songs.
 Bill asked to hear one, and Theresa reluctantly played.
 The songs were very private and she had never shared them with anyone before.
-Bill was taken back at how good the song was.
+Bill was taken aback by how good the song was.
 She told him she had just written it that morning, and he picked up on the fact that it was about him.
 Theresa ends this part of the story by telling Poppy and Free that Bill was just using her.
 When Free presses her to elaborate, Theresa tells him it’s his turn to tell a story.
 Guess we’ll have to wait for the drama on that one.

 Free starts off by telling the story of his friend John.
 John was a smart kid from a broken home.
 In high school, he fell in love with a girl named Candy.
 Candy was an amazing artist but didn’t do well in other subjects.
 So they worked out a system of cheating.
 John helped Candy get good grades so she could go away to UC Berkeley with him after graduation.
 Their plan worked splendidly until it didn’t.
 They got caught.
 Candy froze up.
 John reacted by assaulting their chemistry teacher.
 The incident landed him in juvenile detention, and his acceptance to Berkley was rescinded.
 While he was locked up, Candy never visited.
 By the time he got out, she had gone away for her first semester at Berkley without him.